lazzarello/grpc-streaming-audio/README.md

 ## TODO

-* build initial state to send to device from the protos in StateStream
-* Complete queue audio transport control
+* Stream audio file from memory to AudioServerStream function.
+TODO: get better understanding of this aspect of gRPC.
 * Audio transport control for single device
+  * Complete audio transport control queue
 * Device state control for multiple devices
   * Audio transport control for multiple devices
-* Stream audio file from memory to AudioServerStream function.
-TODO: get better understanding of this aspect of gRPC.
 * Make an LED state transition flash-at-connect function, for fun!
+* turn off all LEDs on disconnect (this might be a client side thing)
+* Fix bug where device set messages don't always send on button events.

 ## Open Questions